 Central Application, containing the main system logic;

+Model

 Database.

+These higher level components are composed by some lower level components that needs to be integrated too.
+More in detail, the component Central Application is composed by Authentication, WebService, Maintenance Controller, Reservation Controller.

-The main application interacts with the database to get all information concerning users, operators, cars, parking areas and special parking areas.
+Since the Calculation Controller component has a passive role because it is just “called” by the others components and never calls others components, we decided that unit test of this component are enough, otherwise unit test and integration test for Calculation Controller would be the same.The main application interacts with the database to get all information concerning users, operators, cars, parking areas and special parking areas.
 Most of the interactions concern the request or the update of car information, such as its position before reserving it or after parking it.

 Integration Testing Strategy